oddbird/oddleventy/content/blog/2025/size-preferences.md

    an ideal base size for our site content
-   (in this case `24px` with units removed), and it will apply for the majority of users who never change their default setting
+   (in this case `24px` with units removed), and it will apply for the majority of users who never change their default setting.
-2. When users do change their font-size preference, our site text scales up or down in relation to the preference
+2. When users do change their font-size preference, our site text scales up or down in relation to the preference.
-3. Users can also zoom in or out after they land on the page, using built-in browser zoom tools
+3. Users can also zoom in or out after they land on the page, using built-in browser zoom tools.

 We have some ability to establish a design, and the user has some ability to adjust it --